In vitro fertilization or IVF is the most effective type of assisted reproductive technology

-IVR has many steps involved.
-It takes several months to complete the whole process.
+IVF has many steps involved.
+It may take one to a few months to complete the whole process.

 There are five basic steps in IVF and embryo transfer process:

 The women receive a drug, usually in the form of an injection to suppress their natural menstrual cycle.

 Fertility drugs containing the fertility hormone Follicle Stimulating Hormone (FSH) and/or

 Luteinizing Hormone (LH) are given to women.
 These medicines stimulate the ovaries to

 produce several eggs.
 Having several eggs available for IVF increase the chances of

 pregnancy.
 Vaginal ultrasound scans (TVS) are carried to monitor the follicular growth in

 Egg retrieval is done at the IVF clinic 34 to 36 hours after the final injection.
 The eggs are

 removed from the follicles under ultrasound guidance through a needle connected to a